ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline Control and Sequencing

-A `controller` coordinates and sequences the various components of the pipeline in the main processing methond `Controller.processImsg()`:
+A `controller` coordinates and sequences the various components of the pipeline in the main processing methond `Controller.processImg()`:

 ```python
 ###